Who Can Sign Contracts for a Corporation?

 Here is an example of a board resolution that is specific to signing checks and other debt instruments:

-Please note, however, that under certain circumstances designed to protect innocent third parties, it is possible for a corporation to be bound by officers’ unauthorized signatures on contracts if (a) any officer apparently had authority to sign (California Corporations Code Section 208(b)) or (b) the contract is signed by certain combinations of two officers specified in Corporations Code Section 313 (see Why did both the President and the Secretary of the Corporation Sign that Document?).
+Please note, however, that under certain circumstances designed to protect innocent third parties, it is possible for a corporation to be bound even if officers are not authorized to sign contracts if (a) any officer apparently had authority to sign (California Corporations Code Section 208(b)) or (b) the contract is signed by certain combinations of two officers specified in Corporations Code Section 313 (see Why did both the President and the Secretary of the Corporation Sign that Document?).

 Related post: Who can sign a contract for an LLC?